How do I get better tempo in my Golf Swing

-What is Swing Tempo?
+What is Golf Swing Tempo?

-So what is swing tempo anyways?
+So what is swing tempo anyway?

 Tempo is defined as the elapsed time of your golf swing from backswing to follow-through.
+Yet, it’s one of the most misunderstood parts of the game.

-What is the Right Swing Tempo?
+What is the Perfect Golf Swing Tempo?

 So what is the right tempo?
 Is it Freddy, Tiger, Rory or someone else?